Nelson Capital Management

 Medicare Advantage is a type of Medicare-approved health plan from a private company that you can choose to cover most of your Part A and Part B benefits instead of Original Medicare.
 It usually also includes drug coverage (Part D).

 Medicare Advantage operates like Health Maintenance Organizations (HMOs) such as Kaiser.
-Similar to HMOs Part C plans usually have slightly lower costs and roll all of the parts of Original Medicare including the supplemental insurance into one payment for the Part C plan.
-For individuals on a tight budget who want simplicity this can be an advantage.
+Like HMOs, Part C plans usually have slightly lower costs and roll all of the parts of Original Medicare including the supplemental insurance into one payment for the Part C plan.
+For individuals on a tight budget who want simplicity, this can be an advantage.

 Medicare Advantage plans have potential drawbacks.
-Provider choices are limited the plan’s network.
-The risk of not being able to access nationally known medical experts or institutions to resolve a complex medical issue, may not be worth the financial savings.
+Provider choices are limited to the plan’s network.
+The risk of not being able to access nationally-known medical experts or institutions to resolve a complex medical issue may not be worth the financial savings.
 While Medicare Advantage might be suitable for those with financial constraints, traditional Medicare offers more flexibility.

 Enrolling in Medicare

 Unless you already have retirement or disability benefits from Social Security (or the Railroad Retirement Board), you will have to sign up for Medicare when you turn 65 if you are not covered by a “creditable” employer plan.
 If you are still working, you need to have HR verify the plans creditable status.
-If it’s not creditable the financial penalties for delaying your enrollment in Part B are very substantial.
-Once you get approved for Social Security or Railroad Retirement Board benefits, you’ll automatically get Part A coverage (without having to pay a premium for it) when you’re eligible for Medicare.
+If your employer plan is not creditable, the financial penalties for delaying your enrollment in Part B are substantial.
+Once you get approved for Social Security or Railroad Retirement Board benefits, you will automatically get Part A coverage (without having to pay a premium for it) when you are eligible for Medicare.

 Impact of IRMAA on Medicare premiums